Back to school

 All school pupils, year 7 and above, have been asked to do 2 LFD tests before returning to school, ideally at a school testing site.
 Each school will be sending out information on where and when to do this test if they haven’t already.
 Please contact your school for more information.
 Further information can be accessed via the Southend learning Network

-Jabs are now being offered to 16 to 17 year olds and I would urge those old enough to get their jab as soon as possible.
-The Council’s latest #GrabThe Jab campaign was developed for younger people to help them feel safe and confident as they begin to enjoy the activities that have been restricted, such as festivals, holidays and seeing vulnerable loved ones.
+Jabs are now being offered to 12 year olds and over and we urge those old enough to get their jab as soon as possible.
 There are walk-in vaccination centres in Southend, including one at the Civic Centre on Victoria Avenue, which is open daily.

 This remains vital for the ongoing safety of your friends, family and the wider community.